kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 import ROOT
 ```

-While the script to plot a straight line is written in Python, the ROOT library is written in the programming language C++.
+While the script to plot the graph is written in Python, the ROOT library is written in the programming language C++.
 The necessary interoperation between the scripting language and the library is done via PyROOT, an “automatic, run-time, Python-C++ bindings generator” [4].
 This very flexible and feature rich bridge software operates behind the scenes as the users' Python code is interpreted and executed.

 Moving on to Lisp, we do not use a runtime bridge software to access ROOT.
 Instead, we transpile Lisp code to C++ ahead of time, i.e. before running it.
 For transpilation we use Ferret, a free software Lisp implementation supporting a subset of Clojure designed to generate executable binaries for "systems with as little as 2KB of RAM" [5].